-If this operation has been offered to you by your surgeon as the recommended treatment, then not having the surgery is very likely to lead to further worsening of your health.
-Depending on what is wrong with you, you may develop a blockage of the bowel, leakage of the bowel content into your abdomen, or an abscess, all of which can be life threatening.
+If this operation has been offered to you by your surgeon as the best treatment, not having this surgery is very likely to lead to further worsening of your health.
+Depending on what is wrong with you, you may develop a blockage of the bowel, leakage of the bowel content into abdomen, or an abcess, all of which can be life threatening.
 If you have cancer the longer it remains the more likely it will spread and become incurable.